 Since God’s word is the only completely reliable and truthful authority, we accept the Bible as our manual for living.
 Our first question when faced with a decision is “What does the Bible say?”
 We practice daily Bible reading, Bible study, and Bible memorization.
 The Bible is the basis for all we believe.

 Autonomy of each local church

-“He is before all things, and in him all things hold together.
-And he is the head of the body, the church…”
+“He is before all things, and in Him all things hold together.
+And He is the head of the body, the church…” COLOSSIANS 1: 17-18

 Christ is the recognized head of our church, not any person, group, or religious organization.
 While recognizing the value of associating and cooperating with other groups of Christians, we believe every local church should be self-governing and independent from any denominational control.

 Priesthood of every believer to grow, serve and equip others.